Jaqueline Kiplinger: Career

-Following her postdoctoral work, Kiplinger was awarded the Frederick Reines Distinguished Postdoctoral Fellowship at LANL.
+Following her postdoctoral work, Kiplinger was awarded the Frederick Reines Distinguished Postdoctoral Fellowship at Los Alamos National Laboratory.
 There, she started the program focused on the chemistry of actinides and lanthanides in the group led by Dr. Carol Burns.
 In 2002, Kiplinger, Burns, and co-workers published the first f-block elemental complex containing a ketimido group.
 This was the first of many papers the group published pertaining to organometallic uranium chemistry.
 Soon after, Kiplinger and coworkers reported the first actinide hydrazonato complex using U(IV).
 During that time, Kiplinger also reported improved synthesis of uranium-based metallocene complexes (C_{5}Me_{5})U(CH_{2}C_{6}H_{5})_{3}.

 Kiplinger continued her research at LANL after the conclusion of her fellowship, and she serves as a laboratory Fellow in the chemistry division to this day.
 She continued developing lanthanide and actinide chemistry, and published the synthesis of the first uranium and thorium halide complexes with tert-butyl substituted ketiminate ligands in 2013.

 In 2016, Kiplinger reported the synthesis of an infinite thorium diazide coordination polymer; the first such polymer involving an actinide.
 The infinite property is unique to thorium azide complexes compared to other actinide metallocenes, such as uranium, which polymerize into trimers.
 By making alterations on the classic cyclopentadiene groups, different coordination polymers can be formed.
 (C_{5}Me_{5})_{2}Th(N_{3})_{2} utilizes pentamethylcyclopentadiene to form polymers with two bridging azide groups, while (C_{5}Me_{4}Et)_{2}Th(μ-η^{1}:η^{1}-N_{3})(N_{3}) uses ethyl-tetramethylcyclopentadiene caps to create a polymer with one bridging azide and one terminal azide group.
 Her recent efforts have been focused on the chemistry of uranium and thorium compounds with nitrogen-rich ligands.
 For example, experimental and theoretical work from her group revealed that tetrazolate ligands of these complexes act as sigma donors.